 Swimming is a fantastic and refreshing way to stay fit.
-It incorporates flexibility, muscle strength, agility, and cardio, and it’s easy on the joints making it an activity that we can enjoy from childhood and well into our senior years!
+It incorporates flexibility, muscle strength, agility, and cardio, and it’s easy on the joints making it an activity that we can enjoy from childhood and a workout we can do well into our senior years!

 1. Warm-Up.
 Get your cardio up and prepare you for the speed and strengthening section.